 Plum doesn’t come without issues though.
 There seems to be plenty of people who struggle with connections to their bank.
 Sometimes they go down for a few hours up to several weeks.
 Withdrawing money can take longer than I would like sometimes too.

 Chip, much like Plum, analyses how much you can afford to save and takes it from your account in small amounts.
-Chip, however, pays you a straight 1% interest for anything you have in your account.
+However, this app pays you a straight 1% interest for anything you have in your account.
 This is far simpler for people who don’t want to go down the investing root.
-Chip also allows you to set goals, which is useful if you want to start setting yourself targets.
+It also allows you to set goals, which is useful if you want to start setting yourself targets.

 Chip has a much more stable bank connection compared to Plum.
 However, the gifs they send can be irritating and the 1% interest rate is still a little miserable, even in today’s market.

 Moneybox has the fewest features of all the budgeting and personal finance apps in this review.
 Instead, it focuses heavily on encouraging you to invest.
 Like Cleo, Moneybox uses round ups, but you can also use weekly deposits or an extra amount on payday.

 Any money you save goes directly into a savings account.
 And there are plenty on offer.
 You can choose between a General Investment Account, a Lifetime ISA, Stocks and Shares ISA or a fixed term savings account.
 It’s important to note that you will need to pay a fee of £1 per month.
 However, interest rates and fees for the various account seem competitive.

 Moneybox seems aimed towards those of us who are looking for longer-term savings.